K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 * OS: Linux
 ---

-The IClean challenge begins with a cleaning service website where we identify a form vulnerable to Cross-Site Scripting (XSS).
+IClean begins with a cleaning service website where we identify a form vulnerable to Cross-Site Scripting (XSS).
 Exploiting this vulnerability, we retrieve a session cookie and access the application dashboard.
-There, we discover an invoice generator susceptible to Server-Side Template Injection, which provides our initial foothold.
+There, we discover an invoice generator susceptible to Server-Side Template Injection (SSTI), which provides our initial foothold.
 Further exploration reveals the database credentials, allowing us to recover password hashes.
 By cracking one of these hashes, we gain SSH access and retrieve the user flag.
 To obtain the root flag, we must exploit qpdf, and this write-up will demonstrate two different methods to achieve this.

 Target IP address - `10.10.11.12`